 To help you have a better understanding of how the eCommerce omnichannel model benefits American retailers, we would like to go all the way through case studies of Apple, Disney, and Nike as highlight examples of omnichannel retailers in the US market.

 Apple is definitely the very first name that should be mentioned when it comes to a successful omnichannel business strategy in the US.
-This giant American brand on omnichannel has bridged the gap between online and offline shopping and created a seamless experience for their customers.
+This giant American brand on omnichannel has bridged the gap between online and offline shopping and created a seamless experience for its customers.

 With excellent omnichannel stores, Apple fans, nowadays, can make purchases in stores and via contactless delivery.
 Moreover, Apple is in the process of developing a streamlined payment process to track transactions and in-store payments.
 A streamlined payment system can not only help US customers easily complete their purchases but also enables Apple stores to send customers notifications of product updates or personalized loyalty programs.